Cray-HPE/docs-csm/operations/conman/Troubleshoot_ConMan_Failing_to_Connect_to_a_Console.md

         nobody@cray-console-node-0:/>
         ```

-    1. Find the `conmand` process id.
+    1. (`pod#`) Find the `conmand` process ID.

         ```bash
-        ps -ax | grep conmand
+        ps -ax | grep conmand | grep -v grep
         ```

         Example output:

         ```text
            97 ?
 Sl    45:36 conmand -F -v -c /etc/conman.conf
-        81501 pts/2    S+     0:00 grep conmand
-        nobody@cray-console-node-0:/>
         ```

-    1. Kill the process for the `conmand -F -v...` process.
+    1. Kill the `conmand` process.

         ```bash
         kill PROCESS_ID
         ```

-    1. Wait for the process to restart.
+    1. (`pod#`) Wait for the process to restart.

         ```bash
-        ps -ax | grep conmand
+        ps -ax | grep conmand | grep -v grep
         ```

+        This command gives no output until the `conmand` process has restarted.
-        Output when the process has not restarted yet:
+        Do not proceed to the next step until the process has restarted.
+        At that point, the output will resemble the following:

         ```text
-          81517 pts/2    S+     0:00 grep conmand
-        ```

-        When the `conmand -F -v...` process is present proceed to the next step:

-        ```text
         81518 ?
 Sl     0:00 conmand -F -v -c /etc/conman.conf
-        81522 pts/2    S+     0:00 grep conmand
         ```

 1. Try the connection to the problematic node again.